SSDI for Chronic Illness: Qualification and Support

 Request for Reconsideration

-If the SSA rejects your application for benefits, you have the option to submit a request for reconsideration.
+If the SSA rejects your application for benefits, you have the option to submit a Request for Reconsideration.
 The response to your initial appeal may take around three to four months.

 ALJ Hearing